Arksine/moonraker/docs/printer_objects.md

 - `message`:  If an error is detected, this field contains the error message generated.
 Otherwise it will be a null string.

+!!!
+Note
-**Note: After a print has started all of the values above will persist until the user issues a SDCARD_RESET_FILE gcode or when a new print has started.**
+    After a print has started all of the values above will persist until the user issues a SDCARD_RESET_FILE gcode or when a new print has started.

 ## display_status
 *Enabled when `[display]` or `[display_status]` is included in printer.cfg*